Turkish high-speed YHT train

 21:41

-The trains have 2nd class seats only, and are now operated by comfortable modern air-conditioned diesel trains.
+The trains are 2nd class only, operated by comfortable modern air-conditioned diesel trains.

-Change in Aydin for buses to Bodrum, Marmaris, Datca.
+How to reach Kusadasi How to reach Ephesus Change at Aydin for buses to Bodrum, Marmaris & Datca.

 Additional IZBAN metro trains Izmir-Selçuk: Electric suburban trains operated by IZBAN (www.izban.com.tr) now operate roughly every 75 minutes between Izmir Alsancak station and Selçuk in addition to the diesel regional trains run by TCDD shown here.
 Currently a change of train is necessary at Tepeköy when using these suburban trains.
 Suburban service will increase further when more project work is completed.
 You can check Alsancak-Tepeköy and Tepeköy-Selçuk train times at www.izban.com.tr.
 Fare around 16 TL.